BlueAndi/Pixelix/doc/PLUGINS.md

 The generic plugins allow the user to control the different UI elements described in the plugin name via the [REST API](https://app.swaggerhub.com/apis/BlueAndi/Pixelix/1.2.0).

 ## IconTextPlugin
-The IconTextPlugin shows an icon on left side, text on right side.\
+The IconTextPlugin shows an icon on left side, text on right side.
+If no text is set, the plugin will be skipped in the slot.\
 Each part can be set separately via the [REST API](https://app.swaggerhub.com/apis/BlueAndi/Pixelix/1.2.0#/IconTextPlugin).

 ## IconTextLampPlugin